Icefeast/go-sqlcmd/README.md

 ### Miscellaneous enhancements

 - Console output coloring (see below)
-- `:Connect` now has an optional `-G` parameter to select one of the authentication methods for Azure SQL Database  - `SqlAuthentication`, `ActiveDirectoryDefault`, `ActiveDirectoryIntegrated`, `ActiveDirectoryServicePrincipal`, `ActiveDirectoryManagedIdentity`, `ActiveDirectoryPassword`.
+- `:Connect` now has an optional `-G` parameter to select one of the authentication methods for Azure SQL Database  - `SqlAuthentication`, `ActiveDirectoryDefault`, `ActiveDirectoryIntegrated`, `ActiveDirectoryServicePrincipal`,  `ActiveDirectoryManagedIdentity`, `ActiveDirectoryWorkloadlIdentity`, `ActiveDirectoryPassword`.
 If `-G` is not provided, either Integrated security or SQL Authentication will be used, dependent on the presence of a `-U` username parameter.
 - The new `--driver-logging-level` command line parameter allows you to see traces from the `go-mssqldb` client driver.
 Use `64` to see all traces.
 - Sqlcmd can now print results using a vertical format.
 Use the new `-F vertical` command line option to set it.
 It's also controlled by the `SQLCMDFORMAT` scripting variable.